NiceGuyIT/taskfiles/README.md

       workaround is to add the task to the `cmds` list.
 - Adding the task as another `cmd` in the `cmds` list works even though it goes against the design concepts of task.
     - Adding the task can be done with `task: :namespace:task-name`.
+- Go templates' `{{` and `}}` have to be quoted in yaml, forcing the value to be interpreted as a string.
+- Use `base64` to pass JSON between tasks, so you don't have to worry about quoting.

 [issue #178]: https://github.com/go-task/task/issues/178